stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.
+We first need to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.

 Within our historical dataset from the last campaign, we found that 69% of customers did not sign up and 31% did.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Even so, we make sure to not rely on classification accuracy alone when assessing results - rather, we also analyze Precision, Recall, and F1-Score.

-As we are predicting a binary output, we tested four classification modelling approaches, namely:
+As we are predicting a binary output, we test four classification modelling approaches, namely:

 * Logistic Regression
 * Decision Tree
 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
+For each model, we will import the data in the same way, but will need to pre-process the data based up the requirements of each particular algorithm.
 We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
 <br>
 <br>

 ### Results <a name="overview-results"></a>

-The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
+The goal for the project is to build a model that accurately predicts the customers that would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+A secondary goal is to understand what the drivers for this are, so the client can get closer to the customers that need or want this service and enhance their messaging.

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these, the chosen model is the Random Forest, as it is a) the best performer on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* sign ups.

 <br>
 **Metric 1: Classification Accuracy**